 - Health plans offered by public health exchanges may be suitable if you are unemployed, lack access to health care at work, or are considering—or are forced into—early retirement.

-Whether you are unemployed, lack access to health care at work, or are considering—or are forced into—early retirement, getting to know your options through federal or state-run health care exchanges is time well spent.1
+Whether you are unemployed, lack access to health care at work, or are facing early retirement, getting to know your options through federal or state-run health care exchanges can be time well spent.

-If you're unsure of how the Health Insurance Marketplace is designed to work, or if you're simply curious about how these exchanges could help you, consider these 6 key questions:
+If you're unsure of how the Health Insurance Marketplace—the official name for public health exchanges—is designed to work, or if you're simply curious about how these exchanges could help you, consider these 6 key questions:

 Am I eligible?

-The public exchanges were generally designed to help those who don't have health care coverage—or those who have health insurance but whose coverage doesn't meet the Affordable Care Act's (ACA's) requirements—find health coverage that fits their needs.
+The public exchanges were generally designed to help those who don't have health care coverage—or those who have health insurance but whose coverage doesn't meet the ACA's requirements—find health coverage that fits their needs.
 But anyone, regardless of current coverage status, can use the public health care exchanges to shop for insurance.

 How much you'll pay for coverage depends on a variety of factors, including income, family size, and the plan you select.
-You can shop on the public exchanges even if you have employer-provided coverage, though you may not want to, because most employers pay part of the premiums, and many have negotiated lower costs with health care providers.
-As of 2015, 56% of the U.S. population was covered by employer-based health care plans, according to the U.S. Census Bureau.
+You can shop on the public exchanges even if you have employer-provided coverage, though you may not want to, because most employers pay part of the premiums, and many have negotiated lower costs with US health care providers.
+As of 2016, over 157 million workers or some 49% of the US population was covered by employer-based health care plans, according to Kaiser Family Foundation.3

 What plans are available?